 - While I would love to get together for _________ my previous commitments with _______ make this one of those seasons when I must decline lovely invitations.
 Thank you for thinking of me.
 Knowing you’d want to get together is an encouraging gift.

-Each “yes” or “no” situation is going to be unique so I want to encourage you to learn the four questions to ask yourself before saying yes.
+Each “yes” or “no” situation is going to be unique so I want to encourage you to learn the four questions to ask yourself before saying yes that we talked about above.